LeXofLeviafan/TaskConv/README.md

 # TaskConv
 DL tool for converting programming task types into DL format

-(This is the original Pascal implementation.)
+(This is the Java reimplementation.)

 ## Documentation